AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/iOS/tutorial/displaying-content-cards.md

 <InlineAlert variant="info" slots="text"/>

 Note - Only content cards for which the user has qualified are returned by the getContentCardUI API.
-User Qualification is determined by the delivery rules configured in the Adobe Journey Optimizer.
+User qualification is determined by the delivery rules configured in Adobe Journey Optimizer.

 ## Display Content Cards